Teacher and Principal Stress Running at Twice the Rate of General Working Public, Hindering Pandemic Recovery

 In this report, researchers present selected findings from the 2022 State of the American Teacher (SoT) and State of the American Principal (SoP) surveys.
 These findings are related to teacher and principal well-being, working conditions, and intentions to leave their jobs.
 The authors focus specifically on the well-being and working conditions of educators of color.

-Funding for the State of the American Teacher survey was provided by the National Education Association, the American Federation of Teachers, and unrestricted gifts from RAND supporters.
-Funding for the teacher interviews was provided by the National Education Association and unrestricted gifts from RAND supporters.
+Funding for the State of the American Teacher survey was provided by the National Education Association, the American Federation of Teachers, and gifts from RAND supporters and income from operations.
+Funding for the teacher interviews was provided by the National Education Association and gifts from RAND supporters and income from operations.
 Funding for the State of the American Principal survey was provided by The Wallace Foundation.
 Funding for the American Life Panel survey was provided by the American Federation of Teachers and the National Education Association.
 This study was undertaken by RAND Education and Labor.

 This report is part of the RAND Corporation Research report series.
 RAND reports present research findings and objective analysis that address the challenges facing the public and private sectors.
 All RAND reports undergo rigorous peer review to ensure high standards for research quality and objectivity.